-We provide an economic mechanism explaining these facts by enhancing a standard search and matching model with a selection stage (Chugh and Merkl, 2016; Sedláček, 2014).
+We provide an economic mechanism explaining all these facts by enhancing a standard search and matching model with a selection stage (Chugh and Merkl, 2016; Sedláček, 2014).
 In our model, matching is a two-stage process.
 First, workers and firms have to meet.
 We call this the contact stage, during which contacts form according to a standard Cobb-Douglas contact function.
 At a second stage, firm and worker assess whether they are a good fit and the firm decides whether to hire the worker.
 We call this the selection stage.
-We model the selection stage as a draw from a match-specific training cost distribution.
-This means that firms will only select a fraction of contacts for hiring.
+For ease of disposition, we model the selection stage in our baseline model as a draw from a match-specific training cost distribution.
+However, the mechanism easily extends to more general forms of idiosyncratic productivity shocks as we show in the Appendix.
+Idiosyncratic training costs (or productivity shocks) imply that firms will only select a fraction of contacts for hiring.
 Over the cycle, firms endogenously adjust their hiring standards.
 In a recession, when profit outlooks are bleak and market tightness is slack, firms will increase their hiring standards and only select workers with relatively low training costs.
 The hiring threshold for training costs and hence the selection rate decrease.
 In a boom, when profit outlooks are favorable and the market is tight, firms will increase their hiring threshold and accept workers with higher match-specific training costs.
 Thus, the selection rate increases.
 We show that the response of the selection rate and hence the job-finding rate is stronger in recessions than in booms whenever the hiring cutoff is at a downward-sloping part of the training cost distribution.
 We prove that this condition is satisfied for empirically plausible values of the elasticity of the job-finding rate with respect to market tightness: in our model, this moment is closely tied to the curvature of the idiosyncratic training cost distribution at the hiring cutoff.
 Furthermore, the nonlinearity inherent in the selection mechanism also implies that the elasticity of the job-finding rate with respect to market tightness is no longer constant in our model - as assumed with a standard matching function - but changes when the hiring cutoff moves over the cycle.
-Looking at the data through the lens of a constant elasticity matching function, this appears as a decline of matching efficiency.
+Looking at the data through the lens of a constant elasticity matching function, this appears as a decline of matching efficiency in recessions.
 Thereby, our model can explain both phenomena from the data: (i) asymmetric reactions of the job-finding rate, employment and unemployment over the business cycle, (ii) the decline of the estimated matching efficiency and the outward shifts of the Beveridge curve in recessions.
 Quantitatively, the reaction of the job-finding rate in our model is substantially larger in response to a negative shock compared to a positive shock.
 For a realistic slump of the labor market, our model endogenously accounts for the majority of the decline of matching efficiency during the Great Recession.
 In addition, we show that the proposed mechanism is of major importance for understanding the quantitative effects of policy interventions in booms and in recessions.
-These depend very much on the business cycle state.
+We compare the labor market effects of an ex-ante vacancy posting subsidy and an ex-post hiring subsidy in booms and recessions.
+These two subsidies are equivalent in a standard search and matching model.
+However, once the selection margin is present, substantial differences emerge.
+As the ex-post hiring subsidy affects the value of a match and thus the selection margin, the subsidy is very effective in recessions but not so in booms.
+By contrast, an ex-ante vacancy subsidy is similarly effective during booms and recessions.